PuceBaboon/ESP_Zork/README.md

 ## The Bad
 * Did I mention it was SL..O..O..O...W?
 * Constantly reads/writes to SPIFFS.
+Will eventually burn a hole in the bottom of your flash chip and leave smoking lumps of dead NAND all over your carpet.
 * Terminal I/O currently screwed up.
 * Games other than Zork (which is quite small) tend to be *unbelievably* sl..o..o..o...w (as in wait 5-minutes for a prompt).
 * The combination of the terminal and game-size/speed issues make the other included games an interesting curiosity, rather than a real bonus.